 This approach allows people who aren’t at the conference but happen to see your ad to self identify and not click because of it.

-Create B2B Event Focused Content
+How To Create Event Focused Content And Generate Leads

 If there are THOUSANDS of people coming into a new city for a conference, one of the easiest ways to build awareness is to create amazing content about the event.
 One of the best examples I’ve seen of this came from Aaron Orendorff and Nadya Khoja’s when they took over a conference with great content.
 From a massive round up post and infographics, to personalized videos and one-on-one interviews – they nailed it.